Managing through the business lifecycle: Seed

 The legal structure of your business affects everything from the taxes you pay to the people who make decisions and assume liability for your company.
-Before you start out, decide what form of business entity to establish:
+Before you start out, consult your attorney and accountant to decide what form of business entity to establish:

 Sole proprietor.
 An unincorporated company under one individual can be the simplest type of business structure.

 Partnership.
 A partnership lets two or more people or entities share the risks and rewards of a business venture.

 Limited liability company (LLC).
 Similar to a partnership, however, this structure seeks to minimize the personal liability of individual owners.

 S-corporation.
 A simplified corporate structure can help to avert double taxation on earnings.